 - Gas phase Carbon Activated Filters are incredibly useful in removing smoke and particulate matter.

-2. Does AC Reduce Indoor Air Pollution?
+2. Does Air Conditioning Reduce Indoor Air Pollution?